7. Why are xylem and phloem called complex tissues?

 3. Xylem fibres consist of thick walls with an almost insignificant lumen.
 These provide mechanical support to the plant.

-4. Xylem parenchyma is made up of thin-walled parenchymatous cells that help in the storage of food materials and in the radial conduction of water
+4. Xylem parenchyma is made up of thin-walled parenchymatous cells that help in the storage of food materials and the radial conduction of water

 1. Sieve tube- The sieve tube elements are tube-like elongated structures associated with companion cells.
 The end walls of sieve tube elements are perforated to form the sieve plate.
-Sieve tube elements are living cells containing cytoplasm and nucleus.
+Sieve tube elements are living cells containing cytoplasm and a nucleus.

 2. Companion cells- These cells are parenchymatous in nature and they help in maintaining the pressure gradient in the sieve tube elements.